Liar Liar

-Liar Liar is a 1997 American legal comedy film, directed by Tom Shadyac and written by Paul Guay and Stephen Mazur.
-It stars Jim Carrey as a lawyer who built his entire career on lying but finds himself cursed to speak only the truth for a single day, during which he struggles to maintain his career and to reconcile with his ex-wife and son whom he alienated with his pathological lying.

-The film is the second of three collaborations between Carrey and Shadyac—the first being Ace Ventura: Pet Detective and the third being Bruce Almighty—the second of three collaborations between Guay and Mazur—the others being The Little Rascals and Heartbreakers—and the first collaboration between Carrey and producer Brian Grazer.
+Liar Liar is a 1997 American fantasy comedy film starring Jim Carrey as a lawyer who built his entire career on lying only to find himself cursed to speak only the truth for a single day.
+He struggles to maintain his career and to reconcile with his ex-wife and son whom he alienated with his pathological lying.
+The film was directed by Tom Shadyac, and is the second of three collaborations between Carrey and Shadyac, the first being Ace Ventura: Pet Detective.

-The film was released to critical and commercial success, grossing $302.7 million against a budget of $45 million and earning positive reviews from critics and audiences, who particularly praised Carrey's performance.
-At the 56th Golden Globe Awards, he was nominated for Best Actor in a Comedy.
+Liar Liar was released in the United States on March 18, 1997 by Universal Pictures.
+The film received positive reviews from critics, and grossed $303 million against a budget of $45 million.
+At the 55th Golden Globe Awards, Carrey was nominated for Best Actor.

 Plot

-Fletcher Reede is a lawyer and divorced father living in Los Angeles.
-He loves spending time with his young son, Max; they often play a game where Fletcher makes his hand into "the Claw", with which he tickles Max and pretends to chase him.
-However, Fletcher has a habit of giving precedence to his career, breaking promises to Max and his ex-wife, Audrey, and then lying about the reasons.
-Fletcher's compulsive lying has also built him a reputation as a successful defense lawyer at his firm.
-On Max's birthday, Fletcher misses his party when senior partner Miranda lures him to get promoted by having sex in the office.
-Max makes a birthday wish that Fletcher would be unable to tell a lie for an entire day—a wish that immediately becomes true.
+Fletcher Reede is a divorced defense lawyer living in Los Angeles who loves spending time with his young son, Max.
+However, he has a habit of giving inappropriate precedence to his career, breaking promises to Max and his ex-wife Audrey, and then lying about the reasons.
+After Fletcher misses Max's birthday party when senior partner Miranda lures him into having sex in the office to land a promotion, Max makes a birthday wish for Fletcher to be honest for one day.

-Fletcher soon discovers, through a series of embarrassing incidents, that he is unable to lie, mislead or withhold the truth.
-This goes so far as his body restraining him from writing a false statement.
-These incidents are inconvenient, ranging from being dumped by Miranda after his honest review about their one night stand; alienating his secretary, Greta, when she realizes his law practices have hampered true justice; having his car impounded when he confesses to a policeman all his traffic infractions and unpaid tickets; and his inability to bend the truth in court.
-His current client is Samantha Cole, a gold digger who wants a net sum from her soon-to-be ex-husband, Richard Cole.
-The main witness, Kenneth Falk, with whom Samantha has been cheating, is eager to commit perjury to win.
-However, Fletcher cannot ask questions if the respondent will lie.
-Meanwhile, Audrey is planning to move to Boston with her fiancé, Jerry, and decides to take Max with them to protect him from the disappointment Fletcher causes him when he breaks his promises.
+Fletcher soon discovers that he is unable to lie, mislead, or withhold the truth.
+This alienates him from Miranda and his secretary Greta, gets his car impounded when he confesses all of his traffic infractions and unpaid parking tickets to a police officer, and causes him an inability to bend the truth in court.

+Fletcher's newest client is Samantha Cole, a gold digger who wants to get around a pre-nup with her soon-to-be ex-husband, Richard Cole.
+The main witness, Kenneth Falk, with whom Samantha has been cheating, is eager to lie in court to win, but Fletcher cannot suborn perjury.
+Meanwhile, Audrey is considering a move to Boston with Jerry, who proposed upon receiving a job offer there.
+Although they have not been together long, she accepts, to protect Max from future disappointments that Fletcher may cause him.
+Catching wind of Fletcher's inability to lie, Miranda tries to get him fired by baiting him into insulting Mr. Allan, a senior partner at the firm, but this backfires when Mr. Allan and his board mistake Fletcher's accurate insults for lighthearted roasting.